gazoodle/geckolib/README.md

 - Expose the master timeouts as configurations and the ud timeouts as controls
 - Keep looking to see if there is a time sync mechanism
 - Use the config ver and status ver check in simulator to make sure partial block updates are acceptable
+- What is the purpose of the V2 & V3 structure definitions in SpaPackStruct.xml?
+How do we decide to use this data.
+Compare them between all the version to see what the differences are.
+Perhaps amalagamate them during PackGen...
+- SpaPackStruct nodes also contain Min/Max values that are currently being ignored, so look to deal with them

 # Recent discovery